leonlenk/LaTeX_OCR/README.md

 ## License

-Hand2LaTeX is licensed under the MIT License.
+LaTeX-OCR is licensed under the MIT License.
 See [LICENSE](LICENSE) for more details.

 ## Acknowledgements
 We thank Professor Bolei Zhou as well as all the members of ACM AI.